contanpe/PSCI/Theory Paper.md

 ***Novelty Creation Rate***

-dκ/dt = τ⁻¹ln(ɸ) ⋅ ψ₀
+dκ/dt = 1/τ ln(ɸ) ⋅ ψ₀

-Using the constants we defined before, New experiences enter at the negentropic rate τ⁻¹, the rate is modulated by consciousness (ψ₀), and the golden ratio (ɸ) provides coherent structure.
+Using the constants we defined before, New experiences enter at the negentropic rate 1/τ, the rate is modulated by consciousness (ψ₀), and the golden ratio (ɸ) provides coherent structure.

 ***Self-Referential Loop***
 Consciousness observes itself through karma, creating a closed loop of self-awareness.
 This resolves the hard problem of consciousness.